Welcome to the Club!

 - Benjamin Franklin

-* New opportunity for those who wish to attend - Free Chess Club Meetings held at the Bridge Community Center in Peachtree City.
+* Fun opportunity for those who wish to attend - Free Chess Club Meetings held at the Bridge Community Center in Peachtree City.

 It will be held the last Tuesday each month from 6:00 pm-8:00 pm.
-It is open to all who want to play chess.Chess Tournament News:Congrats to Inman's 2017 Chess Team for attending the Super National Chess Tournament in May!
+It is open to all who want to play chess.Chess Tournament News:Congrats to Inman's 2018 Chess Team for attending the National Chess Tournament in Nashville, TN.
+We are so proud of our current and former Inman students Allie Ball, John Carter Keller, Matthew Keller and Lockie Morton for competing with students from all over the country!
+Wow!
+So brave!Congrats to Inman's 2017 Chess Team for attending the Super National Chess Tournament in May!
 We are proud of you!
 Inman players - Allie Ball, Lockie Morton, Gavin Frasier, John Carter Keller and Matthew Keller.
 Ths SUPER Nationals includes elementary, middle and high school students, and is a much greater challenge than a National Tournament especially once rated.
 According to US Chess, "SuperNationals VI is the largest rated tournament in history, with the final tally at 5577."
 Wow - how brave are our 5 kiddos to brave so many rated players.
 Many of the matches were played against middle school students, and our players had some wins, some losses, and even a stalemate.
 Wow!
 Way to rise to the challenge!

 Congratulations to our students that competed in the tournament at Trinity Christian School in March - so exciting to bring home a trophy!!